abotelhofilho/new-magick-thumbnails/README.md

 # new-magick-thumbnails

-This folder contains a small PowerShell function `new-magick-thumbnails` that creates JPEG thumbnail images from all `.jpg` files in a directory using ImageMagick's `magick` CLI.
+This is a PowerShell function `new-magick-thumbnails` that finds image files and creates thumbnails using ImageMagick's `magick` CLI.

 ## What it does

-- Checks the provided directory exists.
+- Checks the provided path exists and verifies it is a directory.
 - Verifies `winget` is available (used to install ImageMagick if missing).
 - Installs ImageMagick `ImageMagick.Q16-HDRI` via `winget` if it's not detected.
-- Uses `magick` to resize each `.jpg` in the directory and writes a thumbnail next to each file with the suffix `_thumb.jpg`.
+- Enumerates image files (jpg / jpeg / png) and uses `magick -resize` to create thumbnails next to each file, preserving the original file extension and adding the `_thumb` suffix (e.g. `photo.jpg` -> `photo_thumb.jpg`).

 ## Prerequisites